easy-rpa/openframework/examples/google-sheets/sheets-copying/README.md

-# Copying of GSheet from one GoogleSheet to another
+# Copying of Sheet from one GoogleSheet to another

-This process example demonstrates how copy GSheet from one spreadsheet file to another with preserving of all original styles.
+This process example demonstrates how copy Sheet from one spreadsheet file to another with preserving of all original styles.

 ## Configuration